Response to several comments.

 The end bells are not water cooled.
 The only apparent cooling for the MG set is the heat exchanger that surrounds the main body.

 Greasing is accomplished by filling cups and tightening fully.
 Each accepts an ounce of grease.
-Excess grease is discharged through a short length of hose, so it does not enter the MG set.
+Excess grease is discharged through a short length of pipe, so it does not enter the MG set.

 This project will move slowly, as cleaning and scraping the paint and rust is just being done as fill-in.
 I must spend the bulk of my time working on outside projects, as we have a short dry season here.
 My goal, right now, is to get it prepared for painting, which I hope to do out of doors so I don't have to erect a temporary paint booth.
 I have a 6,000 pound lift truck that enables me to move the entire unit outside for painting, which would be far faster than painting it on location.
 As it has not been wired yet, nothing prevents moving the unit.